One of the questions I’m often asked is: “How do I get taken seriously at work?” And over my career I have asked myself that question as well.

 Managers are busy people.
 They do not like surprises.
 They need information but it must be specific to their needs and help them do their job and help them make their decisions.

-Providing relevant information is one way to build credibility, and it helps them look credible to their bosses too.
+Providing relevant information on a proactive basis is one way to build credibility, and it helps them look credible to their bosses too.
 “Steer your ship along and provide them with the information they need to look good,” Bourne said.

 Communication must be: